markvdb/kc868col/kc868col_hexprotocol.md

 ##### 1 ) Description

-1. Get IFTTT T operating state, a bar IFTTT time function satisfies all the conditions, state 1 , i.e. in the running Then , the state is 1 ; otherwise, the state is 0.
+1. Get IFTTT T operating state, a bar IFTTT time function satisfies all the conditions, state 1 , i.e. in the running Then , the state is 1.
+Otherwise, the state is 0.

 2 .
 IFTTT operating state changes, equipment actively reports.